Data-Corruption/intermark.dev/public/introduction.md

 * Maintenance drag
 * Cognitive load

-Most dependencies can be replaced with 100 lines of std-lib, that's especially true with golang.
-Intermark keeps them rare.
+Most dependencies can be replaced with few hundred lines of std-lib, that's especially true with golang.
+Intermark keeps dependencies rare.
 Each one solves a non-trivial problem and earns its import:

 * `goldmark` — fast robust Markdown converter
 * `tailwindcss` — utility-first CSS that scales without a DSL
 * `daisyui` — themeable components

-No transitive dependency trees.
+No giant transitive dependency trees.
 No abstraction tax.
 The rest of the imports are tiny, optional, and replaceable with std-lib if needed, e.g. sha256 speedup lib.

 ---

 ## Who it's for

-* You like tools that fail early and loudly, prefer HTML over templating syntax, and view “just use a plugin” as a red flag.
+* You like tools that fail early and loudly, prefer HTML over templating syntax, and view "use a plugin” as a red flag.
 * You want to be able to read and understand the entire codebase in an afternoon.
 * You're not afraid of tinkering a bit.
 * You want something small enough to hack, complete enough to ship™